 Ukraine has shocked the international community with its resilience and tenacity and is arguably winning against the much larger, better-funded Russian military.

-Because Russia’s apparent casualties rates aren’t sustainable in the modern era, look for Belarus to join Vladimir Putin’s forces in 2023 if not later this month.
+Because Russia’s apparent casualty rates aren’t sustainable in the modern era, look for Belarus to join Vladimir Putin’s forces in 2023 if not later this month.
 In fact, per Kyiv Post, Russian and Belarusian troops are currently congregating near Ukraine’s northern borders.